ChandlerNgo/TitleHero/CONTRIBUTING.md

 - Report security concerns privately to the sponsor (Shane/Bobbye) before disclosing issues publicly.

 ## Questions
-If anything is unclear, open a draft PR or reach out to the maintainers for guidance.
+If anything is unclear, open a draft PR or reach out to the maintainers/Shane or Bobbye for guidance.
 Clear communication keeps the project moving quickly while protecting production uptime.